 Map

-Choose between an equirectangular Milky Way image or the BSC5 catalog star points.
+Choose between an equirectangular Milky Way image, an equirectangular stars image, or the BSC5 catalog star points.

 Intensity